imperva/terraform-provider-incapsula/website/docs/r/site_domain_configuration.html.markdown

 * `site_id` - (Required) Numeric identifier of the site to operate on.
 * `domain` - (Required) The fully qualified domain name of the site.
+* `deprecated`  - (Optional) Use 'true' to deprecate this resource, any change on the resource will not take effect.
+Deleting the resource will not delete the domains.
+Default value: false

 ## Attributes Reference